This web page was started for my Shelby Mustang. But since I have both cars, it might be interesting to compare these two Mustangs?

 - The brakes on the ’17 GT Mustang are far superior to almost any other car on the street.
 You’d have to turn to a far more expensive sports car to find better brakes

 - Suspension?
-Driving on the street or a track, the ’17 with IRS and the Performance Package & summer tires is far superior to the ’68.
+Driving on the street or a track, the ’17 with IRS and the Performance Package & summer tires is far superior to the ’68 and most other cars.

 - Creature comforts?
 The ’17 Mustang has all the creature comforts including heated and cooled seats, AC climate control, very nice seats, adaptive cruise, all the music you want with Sirius XM and Android sync and one heck of a sound system.
 The ’68 Shelby doesn’t even have AC or a working radio.
 The seats are pretty nice though.